3ter/Ohmine-Dark-Theme-For-Joplin/README.md

  </ag4>
  ```

-Output:
+**Output:**

 ![art_gallery_output_abg](https://user-images.githubusercontent.com/86870826/134674925-7136494b-9ca1-4694-9ba1-e95ea285364a.png)

 [:arrow_up:Back](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin#table-of-contents)

 ## Abstract Content Bar

 Abstract Content Bar helps you to identify the elements through the color bar in the markdown editor.

-The color line is show at the end of each line of text in the markdown editor.
 It will check your text line by line and then tell you what they are:

 (bigger number means higher priority)